IBM/pytorchpipe/README.md

 ### Testing the model

-In order to test the model generalization we will use _ptp-processor_, yet another worker that performs a single pass over the indicated set.
+In order to test the model generalization we will use _ptp-processor_, yet another general _worker_ script that performs a single pass over the indicated set.

 ![Alt text](docs/source/img/1_tutorials/data_flow_tutorial_mnist_2_test.png?raw=true "Test of the pretrained model on test split of the MNIST dataset ")